 NAS Award for the Industrial Application of Science

 Awarded for original scientific work of intrinsic scientific importance and with significant, beneficial applications in industry.
-Scheduled for presentation in 2014 in the field of bio-energy.
+The 2014 award will be presented in the field of bio-energy.
 The recipient is awarded a $25,000 prize.
 Established by the IBM Corporation in honor of Ralph E. Gomory.

 H. Boyd Woodruff (2011)

 For leading the development of multiple antibiotics, vitamin B12, and the avermectins, the latter revolutionizing parasite treatment in livestock and humans.